What is Razadyne?

 liver disease; or

-It is not known whether galantamine passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether galantamine passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-The galantamine extended-release capsule is usually taken once per day in the morning.
+The Razadyne extended-release capsule is usually taken once per day in the morning.
 Follow your doctor's instructions.

-The galantamine short-acting tablet or the oral solution (liquid) are usually given two times per day, with meals.
+The Razadyne short-acting tablet or the oral solution (liquid) are usually given two times per day, with meals.
 Follow your doctor's instructions.

 The extended-release capsule works best if you take it with food.